Program location: Davenport campus

 The Bachelor of Science Program – available on our Davenport campus only – allows you to complete your bachelor's degree while working toward your D.C. degree.
 It'll give you a solid start and flexibility for future career paths.
 In some cases, a B.S. degree also may be necessary to obtain licensure in the state where you'll practice.

-The curriculum includes courses in natural/physical sciences, business, communications, psychology and social sciences/humanities.
+The curriculum includes courses in natural/physical sciences, business, communications, psychology, mathematics and social sciences/humanities.
 These studies complement the Doctor of Chiropractic Program curriculum, and offer up to 30 dual credits that apply to both the B.S. and D.C. degrees.
 We offer B.S.
 Program courses at convenient times to accommodate students who obtain both degrees simultaneously.

 How degree completion works

 - Complete 45 or more undergraduate semester credits from an accredited institution of your choice.

 - Transfer those credits to Palmer by applying to the D.C.
 Program and B.S.
 Program simultaneously.
 Your acceptance to the D.C.
 Program will be delayed until you complete 90 undergraduate credits.

 - The 90 credit hours include a minimum of 60 credit hours from freshman/sophomore (100/200) level courses and 30 credit hours from junior/senior (300/400) level courses.